forecho/PACountdown/CODEBUDDY.md

 - SwiftUI + Combine; avoid blocking main thread; keep timers on RunLoop.common
 - Persist simple settings in UserDefaults; use SwiftData for structured persistence via @Model if expanded later
+- macOS-specific features (sounds) are wrapped in #if os(macOS) guards
+- Timer synchronization uses high-frequency polling (0.05s) to detect system clock second changes for precision